khaiowo/Thalindor/Timeline of Major Historical Events in Elyndros 1e73e8a5a27e8022bce3f7fa7cbf07bd.md

-# Timeline of Major Historical Events in Elyndros
+# Timeline of Major Historical Events in Thalindor

 Owner: Phntm Drknss

 ### **1. The Age of Origins (Prehistory - 10,000 years ago)**

-- **The Shattering of Elyndros**: A catastrophic event that fractured the original, unified world of Elyndros.
+- **The Shattering of Thalindor**: A catastrophic event that fractured the original, unified world of Thalindor.
 Massive tectonic upheavals, magical experiments gone wrong, and divine battles split the world into its present form.
 Continents were torn apart, and ancient civilizations were buried in the rubble.
 - **The Emergence of Primordial Beasts**: The **Titans**, **Kaiju**, and other ancient creatures were awakened as a result of the Shattering.
-They were created by the primal forces of Elyndros itself and still remain as protectors or destroyers of the land.
+They were created by the primal forces of Thalindor itself and still remain as protectors or destroyers of the land.
-- **Rise of the First Gods**: The early gods of Elyndros emerged from the **Aether**, the energy source of all magic.
+- **Rise of the First Gods**: The early gods of Thalindor emerged from the **Aether**, the energy source of all magic.
 These deities were largely concerned with shaping the natural world and interacting with the early mortals who arose after the Shattering.

 ---

 ### **2. The Age of Ascendancy (10,000 - 6,000 years ago)**

 - **The Founding of the Celestium Pact**: The first divine order, the **Celestium Pact**, was formed under the guidance of **Lirael Sunborne**, the Archon.
 This group sought to establish divine rule and foster order across the fractured land.
-- **The War of the Gods**: A bitter conflict broke out between the **Celestium Pact** and the **Abyssal Conflux**, as different factions of gods and their followers sought to control Elyndros.
+- **The War of the Gods**: A bitter conflict broke out between the **Celestium Pact** and the **Abyssal Conflux**, as different factions of gods and their followers sought to control Thalindor.
 The war caused massive magical upheavals, nearly destroying entire regions.
 - **The First Unified Kingdoms**: Amidst the chaos, mortals managed to forge some semblance of unity.
 The first **Human Kingdoms** and **Sylvani Monarchies** arose, establishing powerful cities like **Ironlace Metropolis** and **Frostmourne Tundra**.
 These early kingdoms often fought each other for territory and resources, but they also began forging alliances, which would later shape the political landscape.

 ---